 The ease of finding ingredients may vary from location to location as well, so go with whatever's easy.
 I found all these ingredients at my local health food store, but Amazon.com and Mountain Rose Herbs are good resources as well.

-Cinnamon and nutmeg oils not only make you think of yummy pumpkin pie while you're brushing, but they're both strong antibacterials and offer pain relief when applied topically, so can help if you have sensitive teeth.
+Cinnamon and nutmeg not only make you think of yummy pumpkin pie while you're brushing, but they're both strong antibacterials and offer pain relief when applied topically, which can particularly help if you have sensitive teeth.
 Adjust the amounts to your own preferences, but if you choose to use the essential oil versions of both of those spices, heed the safety notes at the end of this article.

-Each recipe makes about three days worth of toothpaste for our family of five (well, #5 just got his first teeth last week, so he doesn't count).
+Each recipe makes about two days worth of toothpaste for our family of six (well, #6 just got his first teeth last week, so he doesn't count).